Want to save this list of mental models for later? Subscribe to receive a PDF copy 👇

 In order to grow as a human being, you need to be able to identify mental models, whether you are using them, or the person you are talking to is.
 Ideally, you need to make it a conscious choice to use them or not, instead of falling prey to the automatic thinking our brain loves so dearly.

-“To break a mental model is harder than splitting the atom.”Albert Einstein.
+“To break a mental model is harder than splitting the atom.”Albert Einstein (but probably not)

-So how can you challenge your mental models, identify them in others, and use them in a way that is actually beneficial?
+So how can you challenge your mental models, identify them in others, and use them in a way that is actually effective and beneficial?

 Here are a few tips you can apply to master mental models, rather than being enslaved by them.